yao-laboratory/metaIMP/README.md

 Users can also submit jobs by requesting time on the OSG servers.
 This method may be time consuming as resources are limited on OSG.

 4) For users from University of Nebrasaka, Lincoln: You can submit a job for metaIMP using the Holland Computing Center's resources.
-We have provided examples for these jobs in the 'EXAMPLE' folder.
+We have provided examples for these jobs in the 'EXAMPLE' folder (example_hcc_install.sh)

 ---------------------------------------------------------------------------------------